 Proteins: Folding, Structure, Function and Dynamics

 Proteins are the machines of life, performing an incredible range of functions that are determined by their structure and dynamics.
 Our research aims to define the relationships between protein structure, function, folding and dynamics, at atomic resolution.
-We use a multidisciplinary approach integrating powerful complementary experimental and modelling tools: biomolecular spectroscopy (multidimensional heteronuclear NMR, fluorescence, circular dichroism, Fourier transform IR, dynamic and static light scattering), calorimetry (differential scanning and isothermal titration), stopped-flow rapid mixing, and computational methods (bioinformatics, molecular dynamics, coarse grained), with molecular biological techniques to overexpress and modify proteins of fundamental, industrial and medical importance.
+We use a multidisciplinary approach integrating powerful complementary experimental and modelling tools: biomolecular spectroscopy (multidimensional heteronuclear NMR, fluorescence, circular dichroism, Fourier transform IR, dynamic and static light scattering), calorimetry (differential scanning and isothermal titration), stopped-flow rapid mixing, and computational methods (bioinformatics, molecular dynamics, coarse grained), with molecular biological techniques to overexpress and modify proteins of fundamental, biotechnological and medical importance.

 Learn more about the opportunities in the Protein Folding Lab.